ceph/ceph/doc/man/8/rbd.rst

 Commands
 ========

-.. todo:: rst "option" directive seems to require --foo style options, parsing breaks on subcommands.. the args show up as bold too
+..
+TODO rst "option" directive seems to require --foo style options, parsing breaks on subcommands.. the args show up as bold too

 :command:`ls` [*pool-name*]
   Will list all rbd images listed in the rbd_directory object.